marnixkoops/LightGBM-cloud-forecast/readme.md

 <br/>

-### **`⚡`** SUMMARY

-Many improvements have been over the last couple stories.
-From improving the model, refactoring many steps of the framework, massively speeding up experimentation to implementing a better cross-validation and metric calculation setup.

-We have hit a milestone and we can start working on productionizing the current model.
-This does not imply development is finished, a lot of room is left for further improvements.
-Both in the area of feature engineering (improving current features + adding more feature sources such as pricing and marketing) as well as parameter optimization.
-Yet, current performance is very promising!

----

 ### **`⚡`** VALIDATION

 First, we compare performance of the LightGBM model to our current baseline WA model.
 For the error metrics of interest, we compute summary statistics for the distribution of all products.
 Both the mean and the median is considered, clearly the mean is impacted more due to high outlying errors whereas the median is a more robust measure of centrality in case of an asymmetric distribution.